Geneviève Lacasse: Hockey Canada

 Lacasse was named to Canada's 2014 Olympic roster.
 In the 2011 MLP Cup, Lacasse earned a shutout in a 5–0 defeat of Switzerland on January 4.
 Prior to the match, she had made 57 consecutive starts for the Friars.
 Lacasse earned a shutout in the gold medal game of the 2011 MLP Cup, as Canada prevailed over Sweden by a 6–0 mark.
 In the third game of the 2011 IIHF Eight Nations Tournament, Lacasse earned a shutout in an 11–0 triumph over Slovakia.
 By being named to the Team Canada roster for the 2012 IIHF Women's Worlds, Lacasse became the 19th skater from Providence to compete in the World Championships, while being the first to dress for Team Canada.

 Boston Blades

 During the 2012–13 CWHL season, Lacasse was the regular season goaltending champion.
 For her efforts, she would win the CWHL Most Outstanding Goaltender Award.
 In the postseason, she would help the Boston Blades become the 2013 Clarkson Cup champions.

 On August 27, 2016, the Calgary Inferno acquired Lacasse from the Boston Blades, completing the trade that sent Tara Watchorn to the Blades in the summer of 2014.

 Les Canadiennes de Montreal

 On July 12, 2018, Lacasse was acquired by Les Canadiennes de Montreal, along with forward Jillian Saulnier.

+In September 2023, Lacasse announced her retirement from professional hockey and joined PWHL's front office.

+Personal life

+Lacasse married former international teammate and Ottawa Charge goaltender Emerance Maschmeyer in the summer of 2023.
+On September 8, 2024, Lacasse and Maschmeyer had their first child, a son named Beckham.